Ondrik8/PowerPrivesc/README.md

-# PowerPrivesc - Your All-In-One FUD Powershell Privesc Tool
+# PowerPrivesc - Your AIO FUD Powershell Privesc Tool
 Work on progress,just need some testing and it should be ready.